flipacholas/Architecture-of-consoles/articles/dreamcast.Rmd.md

 Eventually, unauthorised commercial discs (cheat loaders, movie players, etc) disguised as MIL-CDs ran on the console without Sega's approval.
 Later on, different hacking communities dissected this exploit and came up with a workaround to boot pirated games using CD-ROMs.
 This caused an unstoppable wave of ISOs to be released on the net.

 Some problems surfaced afterwards: Although GD-ROMs can store a gigabyte of data, CD-ROMs can only fit ~700 MB, so how could 'rippers' shrink the bigger games to fit on a CD?
 By re-compressing music and graphics until it fits.
 They may even try to split it into two discs.
 After all, game data is not a single blob anymore (like on an old cartridge), but is now organised hierarchically into files and directories.

+## Dreamcast in Australia and New Zealand

+The Dreamcast console was originally scheduled for release in Australia and New Zealand at the end of September but got delayed due to issues with internet compatibility and game availability.
+The new release date was October 25, 1999, but got delayed again just three days before the launch this time to November 30 without any explanation.
+Ozisoft, the distributor, warned retailers that selling the console before the new release date would result in fines.
+The delay was partly due to the console still awaiting approval from Telecom NZ, as announced by Ozisoft New Zealand.

+When the Dreamcast finally launched, it faced several significant issues:

+  - **Lack of Essential Disks**: The console was released without an Internet access disc or a demo disk, which were critical for showcasing its capabilities.
+Just two days after the release, Ozisoft announced that the Internet access disk would not be available until early 2000 reason being different phone sockets and telepermit check.
+While it was released in Australia in March 2000, it was not released in New Zealand and was canceled in October.

+    - Even after Internet access disc arrived, the console could only connect to internet through one ISP, Telstra Big Pond.
+This ISP was known for being both expensive and underpowered, which severely restricted the online capabilities of the console.

+    - Another thing to note is that the Australian Dreamcast did not have a 56Kbps modem, instead it had a 33.6Kbps modem.

+  - **Severe Shortages**: Despite earlier assurances that shipments of the console and games would arrive on time, many retailers were left without stock.
+There were no Visual Memory Units (VMUs), controllers, keyboards, or first-party software available even third party ones, leaving early adopters frustrated and disappointed.

+    - When one retailer reached out to Ozisoft, they were told: "We don't know where the shipment is."
+It was later discovered that the shipment had been sent to the wrong state due to Ozisoft's strategy of only shipping consoles when there was space available on cargo planes, likely to save on shipping costs.

+    - All of the Dreamcast software was seized by customs officials due to the absence of a 'country of origin' marking on the packaging.
+When Ozisoft got their hands on them.
+All the games were disorganized, shrink wrapped and missing classification.

+  - **No Advertising**: Unless you follow the console market, you won't know that the Dreamcast was released in Australia, because it was not advertised.
+However, marketing campaign began on December 5th, 1999, five days after the console's launch.

+  - **High Price Point**: Even if you followed the console market, it was priced at $499 AUD (about $350 USD), much higher than the $199 USD price tag in the US.
+This price was reduced to $299 AUD (about $175 USD) about a year after launch.

+Sales estimates were 200.000 units in year one.
+Although there is no exact information on how many Dreamcasts have been sold in Australia, I don't think they sold that much because of the problems I mentioned.

 ## That's all folks